-Retreaver also supports a number of native integrations with systems, such as HubSpot.
+Retreaver also supports a number of native integrations with CRM systems, such as HubSpot.
 In these native integrations a set of pre-configured tags are populated for calls and callers.

 Sample of a call being tagged with HubSpot contact data and Zendesk contact data prior to routing to a buyer.